Fifth Avenue Decor

 Swanky store windows on and around Fifth Avenue are especially eye-catching during the holidays.
-And no tourist crowds this year!
 Some highlights, listed north to south:

-* Giant illuminated ornaments bedeck the Pulitzer Fountain a 59th Street (plus explore an installation of giant doors).
-Also look for 10 larger-than-life illuminated toys like a giant Rubik’s Cube along the avenue.
+* Giant illuminated animals bedeck the Pulitzer Fountain a 59th Street, plus look for 10 larger-than-life illuminated toys including a giant Rubik’s Cube and taxi along the avenue (though Jan 8).

-Always exciting and decidedly kid-friendly, MoMA has spacious galleries and engaging exhibits.
+Always exciting and decidedly kid-friendly, the Museum of Modern Art has spacious galleries and engaging exhibits.